-Internal auditors shall exhibit the highest level of professional objectivity in gathering, evaluating and communicating information about the activity or process being examined.-Internal auditors shall make a balanced assessment of all the relevant circumstances and shall not be unduly influenced by their own interests or by others in forming judgments.
+Internal auditors shall exhibit the highest level of professional objectivity in gathering, evaluating and communicating information about the activity or process being examined.-.
+Internal auditors shall make a balanced assessment of all the relevant circumstances and shall not be unduly influenced by their own interests or by others in forming judgments.

-- 2.2 Shall not accept anything that may impair or be presumed to impair their professional judgment. - 2.3 Shall disclose all material facts known to them that, if not disclosed, may distort the reporting of activities under review.
+- 2.1 Shall not participate in any activity or relationship that may impair or be presumed to impair their unbiased assessment.-.
+This participation includes those activities or relationships that may be in conflict with the interest of the organization. - 2.2 Shall not accept anything that may impair or be presumed to impair their professional judgment. - 2.3 Shall disclose all material facts known to them that, if not disclosed, may distort the reporting of activities under review.

-• Confidentiality
+Confidentiality